Bureau of Reclamation Support for Water Storage Projects

 Source: Congressional Research Service.

-In the WIIN Act, Congress stipulated that in order for projects to move forward with construction, the Secretary must find them feasible by January 1, 2021.3 As a result, only a subset of studies that were initially funded under this authority are currently eligible for construction funding.
+In the WIIN Act, Congress stipulated that in order for projects to move forward with construction, the Secretary must have found them feasible by January 1, 2021.2 As a result, only a subset of studies that were initially funded under this authority are currently eligible for construction funding.
 Altogether, 8 of the 13 projects that received feasibility study funding between 2018 and 2020 under the WIIN Act's authority were found feasible prior to the act's January 1, 2021, deadline.
 These projects continue to be eligible for ongoing construction funding.
-(These projects are shown in boldface in Table 2.)

 IIJA Authorities and Funding for Water Storage Projects